jackery explorer 2000 pro

 • Not recommended for daily use — only for occasional emergencies

-• Jackery's newer Explorer 2000 Plus uses LFP and is the better long-term investment.
+• Jackery's newer 2000 Plus and 2000 v2 both use LFP and are the better long-term investment.

 What NMC Gets You — and What It Costs

-NMC (Nickel Manganese Cobalt) batteries have higher energy density than LFP — meaning you get more capacity in a smaller, lighter package.
-That's why the 2000 Pro weighs 43 lbs while the LFP-based Explorer 2000 Plus weighs 48.5 lbs despite having slightly less capacity (2,042Wh vs. 2,160Wh).
+NMC (Nickel Manganese Cobalt) batteries historically had higher energy density than LFP — meaning you could get more capacity in a smaller, lighter package.
+That's why the 2000 Pro launched with NMC.
+But LFP cells have caught up enough on density that the trade-offs no longer favor NMC for portable power applications.

 The trade-off is cycle life.
 NMC batteries are typically rated for 500–800 cycles to 80% capacity.
 LFP batteries are rated for 3,000–4,000+ cycles.
 If you use your station once per week, the NMC will last you approximately 2–3 years before noticeable degradation.
 The LFP will last 8–10 years on the same schedule.